ymode/qq/README.md

 sudo mv qq /usr/local/bin/
 ```

-If you prefer manually setting up

-💾 Manual Setup: install [dotenv](https://github.com/motdotla/dotenv) and [openai](https://github.com/openai/openai-python) on your system

 # Support
 The best way to support this project is to contribute!
 But if you would like to buy me a coffee, there is a link below.